Ethan4thewin/NLP-policy/README.md

 2. Connect to localhost:*insert specified port* (by default, it will be localhost:8501) on a web browser.
 The web app should be displayed.

 ### Configurations
 The classification model is currently SVM model in the .pkl file from the current five models pool: Decision Tree, Random Forest, SVM, Logistic Regression, and CNN.
-The classification model can be changed by running the [Notebook](final_code.ipynb) or the [Notebook without Summarisation model](final_code.ipynb) and change the function `classify_policy(policy_text)` by uncomment the desired model.
+The classification model can be changed by running the [Notebook](final_code.ipynb) and change the function `classify_policy(policy_text)` by uncomment the desired model.
 Then, you can rerun the notebook and the app.py to reflect the changes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>